-By convention, the CobolToInteger function (see page F-29) should be called prior to this function for the same argument number.
+By convention, the CobolToInteger (on page 148) function should be called prior to this function for the same argument number.
 Do not set the PF\IN flag for output-only conversions.
 Because the call to the CobolToInteger function may perform memory management operations that are not needed for output-only conversions, this call may be omitted.